tetmon/tetmon.github.io/posts/our-obsession-with-security.md

 EdgeSet is designed from the ground up to protect your data:

 - EdgeSet stores data source credentials (passwords and keys) encrypted.
 It uses the ChaCha20 cipher designed by the legendary cryptographer DJ Bernstein and selected by Google for use in HTTP/3.
-- Every EdgeSet instance uses a unique encryption key (and we will soon introduce a feature to allow you to set your own encryption passphrase).
+- Every EdgeSet instance uses a unique encryption key.
 Reverse engineering the EdgeSet source code does not allow attackers to decrypt your credentials.
 - EdgeSet uses a type system to guarantee that any sensitive data (i.e. credentials) are automatically scrubbed from memory when they go out of scope.
-This, combined with other techniques, prevent unencrypted data from being accidentally written to disk.
+This prevents unencrypted data from being accidentally written to disk.
-- EdgeSet does not transparently cache any data from your data sources.
-The only data that is held on disk are data for saved queries and visualizations (which are usually aggregated non-identifiable data).
+- EdgeSet does not implicitly cache any data from your data sources.
+The only data that is held on disk are data for saved queries and visualizations (which are usually aggregated non-identifying data).
 - All user passwords are hashed with individual salts using a modern memory-hard hashing function with GPU resistance.
 - EdgeSet does not run OpenSSH or allow shell logins of any kind.
 It does provide a terminal interface that operates over the SSH protocol, but it cannot be escaped to a shell.
 - The permissions system (which allows for granting or blocking access down to the column level) applies safe defaults: users are not automatically granted access, even to new data sources.